mbfoss/gittools.nvim/DEVELOPMENT.md

   diff pane or spell-checks a list of hashes.
 - No view maps `q`: it stays the user's (macro recording), and views close the way any window does.
-- The plugin's views — log, diff file list, blame sidebar, `diffthis` git side — answer `g?` with a hover listing their keys (`keyhelp.map`), each view naming its own: other plugins map into these buffers too (a key-hint plugin's triggers), so reading every map off the buffer would list theirs as well.
-In a window too short for a hover (the diff file list) the list opens in a float over the window, read off the buffer's own maps when pressed — so every map there needs a `desc`, which is its help text. `$MERGED` gets none: `g?` is rot13 on a real file, and the band hints already name its keys.
+- The plugin's views (log, diff file list, blame sidebar, `diffthis` git side) answer `g?` with a hover listing their keys (`keyhelp.map`), each view naming its own: other plugins map into these buffers too (a key-hint plugin's triggers), so reading every map off the buffer would list theirs as well.
+In a window too short for a hover (the diff file list) the list opens in a float over the window, read off the buffer's own maps when pressed, so every map there needs a `desc`, which is its help text. `$MERGED` gets none: `g?` is rot13 on a real file, and the band hints already name its keys.
 - Generated buffers are `buftype=nofile` scratch buffers via